Brunner Mine disaster: Aftermath

 The bodies of all 65 miners from the Brunner mine were eventually accounted for, including a Mr. John Roberts and three of his sons who were all working that day.
-The miners were buried at Stillwater, thirty-three of them in a mass grave.
+The miners were buried at Stillwater, 33 of them in a mass grave.

 A disaster relief fund was established to support the families of the deceased miners.
 Over £32,000 was raised for the fund, equivalent to NZ$6.46 million in December 2020.
-Contributions to the fund came from a number of towns including Auckland, Nelson, Christchurch, Lyttleton and Invercargill.
+Contributions to the fund came from many towns including Auckland, Nelson, Christchurch, Lyttleton and Invercargill.

 Inquiry

 A Royal Commission was appointed to investigate the disaster.
 Four commissioners were appointed: district court judge Charles Ward, geologist Sir James Hector, colliery manager Joseph Proud, and coal miner Thomas Skellon.
 The commission reported back to the Governor-General on 15 June 1896.